 Recommended Writing Workshops, or, A List of Experiences I have found enormously helpful in this quest for publication and self-fulfillment and potential income:

 The Write By the Lake Writing Retreat at the University of Wisconsin – Madison, 2008.
 In retrospect, I will always see my decision to attend this workshop as one of those forks in the road that took my life in a new direction.
 Michelle Medlock Adams taught a joy of a class called Writing for Children.
 The class could have been called “How to Get Published Within a Year.”
 I followed her advice, and I did just that.

 Writer’s Digest Editor’s Intensive, 2008.
 This experience was very powerful.
 Jane Friedman and crew shared invaluable information, and the relationships developed after this conference are a treasured support network.
-By following the advice given at this conference, I took my writing career in new directions and have not looked back.
+By following the advice given at this conference, I took my writing career in new directions.